 Layer-3 in the OSI model is called Network layer.
-Network layer manages options pertaining to host and network addressing, managing sub-networks and internetworking.
+Network layer manages options pertaining to host and network addressing, managing sub-networks, and internetworking.

 Network layer takes the responsibility for routing packets from source to destination within or outside a subnet.
 Two different subnet may have different addressing schemes or non-compatible addressing types.
 Same with protocols, two different subnet may be operating on different protocols which are not compatible with each other.
-Network layer has the responsibility to how to route packets from source to destination, mapping different addressing schemes and protocols.
+Network layer has the responsibility to route the packets from source to destination, mapping different addressing schemes and protocols.

-Addressing Devices and Networks.
+Addressing devices and networks.

-Populating Routing tables (or static routes).
+Populating routing tables or static routes.

-Queuing incoming and outgoing data and then forwarding them according to Quality of Service constraints set for those packets.
+Queuing incoming and outgoing data and then forwarding them according to quality of service constraints set for those packets.

 Internetworking between two different subnets.